 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Phone app reminders are a useful tool.
-Many women examine their breasts more often than once a month, but doing so can be like watching a small child grow.
-If you see them every day, you are less likely to notice their growth than if you see them less frequently.
-You may miss subtle changes if you are checking too often.
+Setting a monthly reminder in your phone can also be a useful tool.
+Many women examine their breasts more often than once a month, but doing so can be like watching a small child grow — if you see them every day, you are less likely to notice their growth than if you see them less frequently.
+If you’re checking your breasts too often, you may miss subtle changes.

 Next, lift your arms above your head.
 Note any dimples or lumps.
 Cancers can tug at the skin, nipples and muscles.
 If you notice anything different or asymmetric (on only one side), see your doctor.

 Now, gently slide your fingers in circles, either from the outer breast to the nipple, from the nipple outward, or up and down across your chest.
-There is no “right way” as long as you cover the area up to your collarbone, across to your sternum or breast bone, and then laterally up into your armpit.
+Dr. Pederson says there is no “right way” as long as you cover the area up to your collarbone, across to your sternum or breast bone, and then laterally up into your armpit.

-You are looking for a hard lump that is the consistency of a frozen vegetable, like a pea or lima bean.
-Lumpy areas are very common — try to become accustomed to what is normal for you.
-It is also very common to feel a thickening at the bottom part of the breast (where an underwire would sit on a bra), which is usually normal.
-When in doubt, have your doctor double-check.
+It’s also very common to feel a thickening at the bottom part of the breast (where an underwire would sit on a bra), which is usually normal.
+But when in doubt, have your doctor double-check.
 Finally, give your nipple a gentle squeeze.

 Report any changes in the breast, skin or nipple, including nipple discharge, to your doctor.
 It is also important to report persistent pain in one area of the breast, as this can, rarely, be a sign of breast cancer.

-Part of self breast awareness is knowing your family history and making sure that your doctor knows of any updates.
-Cancers that occur early (under the age of 50) and rare cancers such as ovarian cancer or pancreatic cancer are particularly important to report.
+Part of self-breast awareness is knowing your family history and making sure that your doctor knows of any updates to it.
+Cancers that occur early (under the age of 50), and rare cancers such as ovarian cancer or pancreatic cancer, are particularly important to report.
 Red flags may prompt referral to a genetic counselor.